molinfo-vienna/NEAT/README.md

 3. What you get:

-- Metrics per seed
+- Metrics per seed.
-- Average across all seeds with 95% confidence intervals
+- Average across all seeds with 95% confidence intervals.
-- 2D and 3D visualizations of the first 100 molecules for each seeds
+- 2D and 3D visualizations of the first 100 molecules for each seeds.

 ## Train model

-1. Open config_training.yaml and set the chosen options:
+1. Open `config_training.yaml` and set the chosen options:

 - accumulate_grad_batches: number of steps before gradient accumulation
 - batch_size